rodmarkun/SmolML/smolml/core/README.md

 # SmolML - Core: Automatic Differentiation & N-Dimensional Arrays

 Welcome to the core of SmolML!
 This is where the magic begins if you want to understand how machine learning models, especially neural networks, learn from data.
-We'll break down two fundamental concepts: how computers *calculate* the direction for learning (automatic differentiation) and how we handle the multi-dimensional data involved.
+We'll break down two fundamental concepts: how computers *calculate* the direction for learning (**automatic differentiation**) and how we handle the **multi-dimensional data** involved.

 This part of SmolML focuses on handling this data and calculating gradients automatically.
-Why gradients?
-Why automatic?
+What are gradients and why do we need them?
 Let's dive in.

 ## Why Do We Need Gradients Anyway?

 Think about teaching a computer to recognize a cat in a photo.
 The computer makes a prediction based on its current internal settings (parameters or weights).
 Initially, these settings are random, so the prediction is likely wrong.
-We measure *how wrong* using a "loss function" (we have those in `smolml\utils\losses.py`, explained in another section) – a lower loss means a better prediction.
+We measure *how wrong* using a **loss function** (we have those in `smolml\utils\losses.py`, explained in another section): basically, *a lower loss means a better prediction*.

-The goal is to adjust the computer's parameters to *minimize* this loss.
+The goal is to adjust our computer's parameters to *minimize* this loss.
 But how do we know *which way* to adjust each parameter?
 Should we increase it?
 Decrease it?
 By how much?

 ![Figure-3-37-Gradient-descent-Algorithm-illustration(1)](https://github.com/user-attachments/assets/93e2df5b-5f02-43d1-a4b9-3e9daeb81a9a)

 This is where **gradients** come in.
 The gradient of the loss function with respect to a specific parameter tells us the "slope" of the loss at that parameter's current value.
 It points in the direction of the *steepest increase* in the loss.
 So, if we want to *decrease* the loss, we nudge the parameter in the *opposite* direction of the gradient (the purple arrow in the above image).
-The size of the gradient also tells us how sensitive the loss is to that parameter – a larger gradient suggests a bigger adjustment might be needed.
+The size of the gradient also tells us how sensitive the loss is to that parameter: a larger gradient suggests a bigger adjustment might be needed.

+For a loss function `J` with respect to weight parameter `w`, the **gradient** is mathematically expressed as:

+$$
+\frac{\partial J}{\partial w}
+$$

-Calculating these gradients for every parameter allows the model to iteratively improve, step-by-step, reducing its error.
+Calculating these gradients for every parameter allows the model to iteratively improve, step-by-step, as moving in the opposite direction reduces the error.
 This process is the heart of training most ML models.

 ## Why "Automatic" Differentiation?

-Okay, so we need gradients.
-For a simple function like $y = a \times b + c$, we can find the gradients ($\frac{\partial y}{\partial a}$, $\frac{\partial y}{\partial b}$, $\frac{\partial y}{\partial c}$) using basic calculus rules (like the chain rule).
+Let's think of a simple function like $y = a \times b + c$, we can find the gradients ($\frac{\partial y}{\partial a}$, $\frac{\partial y}{\partial b}$, $\frac{\partial y}{\partial c}$) using basic calculus rules (like the chain rule).
+You may remember some of this math from your highschool years.

 But modern neural networks are *vastly* more complex.
 They are essentially giant, nested mathematical functions with potentially millions of parameters.
 Calculating all those gradients manually is practically impossible and incredibly prone to errors.

 **Automatic Differentiation (AutoDiff)** is the solution.
-It's a technique where the computer itself keeps track of every single mathematical operation performed, building a computational graph.
+It's a **technique** where the computer itself keeps track of every single mathematical operation performed, building a computational graph.
 Then, by applying the chain rule systematically backwards through this graph (a process called **backpropagation**), it can efficiently compute the gradient of the final output (the loss) with respect to every single input and parameter involved.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/75372083-69b3-47b4-959d-609d7f426751" width="600">
 </div>

+As you can see in the previous image, we can use a **Directed Acyclic Graph** (DAG) where each node represents a value in our computation.
+The edges between nodes show us which values are used as inputs to compute other values, and what operation connects them (like addition, multiplication, etc.).

+And now, we can apply the chain rule to automatically compute the gradient of our final output (shown as `d` in the image, which will be our loss function in our actual implementation) with respect to every single input and parameter in the entire graph.
+This gives us the exact information we need: *how much each variable needs to change to minimize our loss*.

+> *(If you want a deep dive, the concept of backpropagation and automatic differentiation is greatly explained in this [Andrej Karpathy video](https://www.youtube.com/watch?v=VMj-3S1tku0), highly recommended!)*

 ## Implementing AutoDiff with `Value`

-This library uses the `Value` class to implement Automatic Differentiation.
+SmolML uses the `Value` class to implement Automatic Differentiation.

-*(If you want a deep dive, the concept of backpropagation and automatic differentiation is greatly explained in this [Andrej Karpathy video](https://www.youtube.com/watch?v=VMj-3S1tku0), highly recommended!)*

 **What is a `Value`?**

+There are several ways to implement this DAG structure.
+We'll be following the same `Value` class approach that Karpathy uses in his video, with just a few small differences.

+Let's think about what each node in our DAG actually needs to keep track of.
+Looking back at the previous image, what information does each node hold?
+We need a class that can handle these four essential things:

+1. Each node needs to remember the current **numerical result** of whatever computation it represents
+2. We need to store how much this node contributes to the final value, which means, its **gradient with respect to the loss** (this gets filled in during backpropagation)
+3. Each node should know what **mathematical operation** created it in order to correctly compute its gradient
+4. Since we'll need to traverse backwards from the final output all the way to the original inputs during backpropagation, each node must **maintain links to the `Value` objects that were used to create it**

 Think of a `Value` object as a smart container for a single number (a scalar).
 It doesn't just hold the number; it prepares for gradient calculations.
 It stores:
 1.  `data`: The actual numerical value (e.g., 5.0, -3.2).